ophelialabs/Documents/04_Government/02_MyNESD.md

   - Him: "Doesn't even know how to build, it will take at least 9 months to cover gaps"
   - Him: "**We May Have Something, talk offline or whatever we need to do**"
   - Him: "**No business sticking your nose in**"
+    - This only goes to show the lack of what you don't have, when all you had to do was communicate
   - Remember Entra Regional Containers and list of PII
     - && what did I do?
 Try to change **MY** licenses for email access and then try Power Automate to setup a Workflow?
     - Oh yeah, && create an internal Power Pages page trying to reach out for help.
 I guess I wanted to be card no. 9 after InfoSys with my own divisions and teams.